joshyorko/open-datalakehouse/README.md

 By using Bitnami charts for Dremio, Nessie, Minio, and PostgreSQL, we ensure consistent and well-maintained deployments of these components.
 The official Superset chart provides the latest features and best practices for deploying Superset.
 The custom Spark image allows for tailored configuration and dependencies specific to this project's needs.

+These settings will ensure that Dremio can properly communicate with Minio for S3-compatible storage and Nessie for metadata management.

+## Some Nice to Haves

-## Dremio UI Setup for Nessie and S3 Storage
+## Dremio UI Setup for Nessie and S3 Storage if You utilize the setup_datalakehouse.sh script

 After deploying Dremio, you will notice that the follow has been setup for you: